NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_setup.md

     </tab>
 </tabs>

-## Migration: 1.0 to 2.0

-Version 2.0 introduced many updates to the Combat System.
-It also drastically simplified the configuration.
-It’s easier to have a separate copy for the migration, so you can paste some contents over.
+## Migrations

 > **Back up first!**
 >
 >Before migrating to version 2.0, it is highly recommended that you back up your project!
 {style="warning"}

+### 1.0 to 2.0
+Version 2.0 introduced many updates to the Combat System.
+It also drastically simplified the configuration.
+It’s easier to have a separate copy for the migration, so you can paste some contents over.

 1. The combat components "Damage", "Defense" and "Target" were **merged** into the unified `NinjaCombatManagerComponent`.
 To get started with the new system, you only need to add that component and a `NinjaCombatWeaponManagerComponent`.
 2. The `CombatSystemInterface` will try to find all components by their interfaces.
 Right away, you can just implement the getters for the Combat Manager and Weapon Manager.
 Other functions can be implemented if/when necessary.